wonglyxng/videoknow-asr-workers/README.md

 1. **bucket_name validation error (contains `_`)**

-   * Rename/use a valid bucket name like `video-know-dev`, and make sure it exists in the dashboard.
+   * Rename/use a valid bucket name like `bucket-dev`, and make sure it exists in the dashboard.

 2. **401 Invalid API key**